harrypeter07/portifier/README.md

 - Use the `/templates-demo` page to test template selection
 - Check browser console for any mapping errors
 - Verify template definitions in `templateManager.js`

+### **Analytics Not Tracking**
+- Check that the analytics API endpoints are properly configured
+- Verify MongoDB connection for analytics data storage
+- Ensure the `AnalyticsTracker` component is included in portfolio pages

 ---